mynjj/architecture-reconstruction/README.md

 Have a look at the tool built at [here](https://mynjj.github.io/architecture-reconstruction/index.html).

-You can see more detail on the [report](https://github.com/mynjj/architecture-reconstruction/blob/main/report/report.pdf).
+You can see more details on the [report](https://github.com/mynjj/architecture-reconstruction/blob/main/report/report.pdf).